Up-and-Coming Neighborhoods in Miami, FL

 Miami has 24 neighborhoods showing growth potential.
 The most affordable up-and-coming area is Liberty City with a median home value of $163,300.
 The most walkable is Downtown Miami with a Walk Score of 99/100.
 The strongest job market is in Liberty City with an unemployment rate of 2.5%.

-Miami has a population of 467,963, a median household income of $41,818, an unemployment rate of 2.5%.
+Miami has a population of 467,963, a median household income of $41,818, an unemployment rate of 2.5%, and a poverty rate of 20.0%.
 The median home value citywide is $430,000, which is 53% above the national average of $281,900.

 Data sourced from the US Census Bureau, FBI Crime Data Explorer, EPA AirNow, Walk Score, and FEMA.
 Last updated: March 2026.